jshenabc/NYC-DOE-wxO-Bootcamp/Labs/lab_instructions.md

 ![alt text](../Screenshots/createagenticworkflow.png)

 3. The flow editor will open and prompt you to name your agentic workflow.
 You can also click edit details to update the Name and Description fields.
-Then clikc **Done** to save.
+Then click **Done** to save.

 Change the name to: